yi-le/LifeExperience/Kubernetes.md

 To implement Lambda function in Codepipeline process, a bearer token should be retrieved and stored according to [here](#kubernetes-credentials).
 An HTTP request will be made within Lambda function, and sent to Kubernetes cluster to trigger a new deployment.

+#### Mask credentials with AWS Systems Manager Parameter
-Next, store the token in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+In most of case, we shouldn't write credentials or token in plain text.
+We can use [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 In this case, the token is named as k8s-bear-token.

 ![AWS Systems Manager Parameter Store](https://ascending-devops.s3.amazonaws.com/ascending-conf/AWS_Systems_Manager_Parameter_Store.png)

+#### Create a role to invoke Kubernetes API
 It's essential that a cluster role binding is created to allow cluster API to be invoked.
 Create following file and named it as **fabric8-rbac.yaml**

 ```yaml